Elizabeth H. West: Early years

-West was born to Rev. James Durham West D.D. and Mary Robertson (née Waddell) West in Pontotoc, Mississippi on March 27, 1873.
-Her maternal grandfather was Moses Waddel, former President of the University of Georgia and Chancellor of the University of Mississippi.
 West moved to Texas when her father, a Presbyterian minister, assumed duties at a church in Bryan when she was twelve years old.
 She would return to Mississippi to attend college.
-An avid learner who was intent on attaining as much education as possible, West would go on to earn two bachelor’s and one master's degree.
+An avid learner who was intent on attaining as much education as possible, West would go on to earn two bachelor's and one master's degree.
 She received a bachelor's degree from the Industrial Institute and College in Columbus, Mississippi (now Mississippi University for Women.)
 She later received both a bachelor's and master's degree in history from the University of Texas at Austin where she focused on the expansion of French and Spanish settlements in North America.

 Upon completion of her master's degree, West initially worked as a school teacher.
 She first returned to Mississippi where she taught in a number of rural areas.
 Later, she would teach in both Bryan and Austin.
 She began training as a librarian in 1905 as a cataloger at the Texas State Library.
 West then took a position with the Library of Congress in Washington, DC in 1906 in the catalog division.
 Later, she would join the manuscript division of the Library of Congress where she compiled the Calendar of the Papers of Martin Van Buren in 1910 and the Calendar of the New Mexico Papers.
 She did not complete this latter tome as in 1911 she returned to Texas to become archivist of the Texas State Library, a position she would hold until 1915.
 Her first foray into library administration came in 1915, when she moved south to San Antonio to take the directorship of the San Antonio Public Library.
 West worked hard to develop and improve the San Antonio library.
-She began issuing library bulletins on a regular basis, increased holdings, offered new services to special groups, sought recognition for the library’s services in local newspapers, and began a public lecture series.
+She began issuing library bulletins on a regular basis, increased holdings, offered new services to special groups, sought recognition for the library's services in local newspapers, and began a public lecture series.
 Her activities not only enhanced the services and holdings of the library, they also brought attention to West herself.
 Word of her activities and success spread and in 1918, after only three years, West would become State Librarian for Texas.